Lindydancer/multicolumn/README.md

 stretch an Emacs frame across multiple monitors, you can change this in "System Preferences -> Mission Control -> Displays have separate Spaces".

-The latest official release for OS X (as of this writing), 24.3, does not support horizontal mouse event.
-However, it will be included in the next release.

 ---